Supreme Allied Commander Europe: List of holders

-Deputy
+Deputy Supreme Allied Command Europe

 The position of Deputy Supreme Allied Command Europe (DSACEUR) has been known as Deputy Head of Allied Command Operations since 2003.
 From January 1978 until June 1993 there were two DSACEURs, one British and one German.
 From July 1993 this reverted to a single DSACEUR.
-With a small number of exceptions who were German military officers, DSACEUR is normally a British military officer.
+The DSACEUR position has, by tradition, always been held by British or German military officers.
 The officeholders have been as follows: